-* This tofu stew can be made completely mild to very spicy.
-I've listed a medium amount in this recipe, about what I would consider to be the standard spiciness.
+* This tofu stew can be made completely mild to very spicy. we've listed a medium amount here.
 Soft tofu stew with no spice is referred to as 'white' in Korean restaurants (for the color of the stew, not the people who eat it).

 **Uncoagulated tofu is usually sold in tubes, but you can use silken tofu if you can't find the really soft stuff.
 Just slice it into small cubes and cook as directed.